-- The XX ARNG no longer requires (list CPC tool or tools) due to (list reason for termination in detail; such as, force structure or transfer of equipment), at (specific location). - 2.
+- 1. The XX ARNG no longer requires (list CPC tool or tools) due to (list reason for termination in detail; such as, force structure or transfer of equipment), at (specific location). - 2.
 The XX ARNG has verified and obtained internal Joint Force Headquarters (JFHQ) (list key/primary coordinated personnel; such as, The Adjutant General (TAG), Deputy Chief of Staff for Logistics (DCSLOG), Force Integration Readiness Officer (FIRO), J3/S3, etc.) consensus that the XX ARNG no longer requires these corrosion prevention measures to support the CPC Program. - 3.
 Request Contractor Logistics Support (CLS) be terminated effective (dd mmm yy).
-(NOTE: Could also be used to temporarily suspend from dd mmm yy to dd mmm yy) - 4.
-If applicable, attach a detailed list of equipment requesting disposition.
-(Attach a list by serial number and/or photos of equipment being requested for disposition.) - 5.
-Please advise as to disposition instructions related to CPC/CHP equipment. - The point of contact is XX ARNG, (rank) (first last), phone number, and email address.
+(NOTE: Could also be used to temporarily suspend from dd mmm yy). - 4.
+If applicable, attach a detailed list of equipment requesting disposition (Attach a list by serial number and/or photos of equipment being requested for disposition.) - 5.
+Please advise as to disposition instructions related to CPC/CHP equipment. - 6.
+Point of contact is XXARNG, (rank) (first last), DSN phone number, or email address.